 In Texas, it is illegal to knowingly possess usable quantities of marijuana.
-Section 481.121. of the Texas Health and Safety Code stipulates that possession of up to 2 ounces of marijuana is an offense punishable by law.
+Section 481.121. of the Texas Health and Safety Code stipulates that possession of as little as up to 2 ounces of marijuana is an offense punishable by law.

 First-time offenders for the possession of weed in Texas typically get more lenient punishment than repeat offenders or persons with a criminal history.
 Generally, the penalty for a first-time offense of marijuana possession depends on the amount found on the individual at the time of the arrest.
 First-time offenders may expect the following punishment:

-Texans eligible for medical marijuana can obtain the drug legally using a prescription from a doctor registered to prescribe medical marijuana in Texas.
-The patient must obtain the drug from a dispensary licensed to issue medical marijuana.
-To access medical marijuana, patients must have a prescription file with the Compassionate Use Registry of Texas.
-The dispensing organization accesses the patient's record and dispenses the drug according to the medical prescription.
+Texans eligible for medical marijuana can obtain the drug legally using prescriptions from doctors registered to prescribe medical marijuana in Texas.
+Patients must obtain their low-THC cannabis prescriptions from licensed dispensing organizations.
+To access medical marijuana, patients must have prescriptions on file with the Compassionate Use Registry of Texas.
+The dispensing organizations then access the patients’ records and dispense accordingly.

 The purchase and consumption of weed are illegal for all ages in Texas.
 However, there is no age restriction for qualifying patients to purchase medical marijuana from a dispensary in Texas.
 Although, persons below 18 must be in the company of a parent, legal guardian, or caregiver to obtain medical cannabis.